saucelabs/sauce-docs/docs/secure-connections/sauce-connect/faq.md

 ## Can you allowlist IP addresses instead of using Sauce Connect Proxy?

-To create a secure connection, we strongly recommend using [Sauce Connect Proxy](/secure-connections/sauce-connect)or [Sauce IPSec Proxy](/secure-connections/ipsec-vpn) instead of allowlisting IP ranges.
+To create a secure connection, we strongly recommend using [Sauce Connect Proxy](/secure-connections/sauce-connect) or [Sauce IPSec Proxy](/secure-connections/ipsec-vpn) instead of allowlisting IP ranges.
 More information: [Why Sauce Labs Recommends Sauce Connect Proxy Over Allowlisting IP Addresses](/secure-connections/sauce-connect/#why-we-recommend-sauce-connect-proxy-over-allowlisting-ip-addresses).

 ## Where can I get more in-depth information about Sauce Connect Proxy?